Welcome from Martin Burroughs, Oldham MBC

 LARIA North West welcomed 40 delegates to its spring event in Manchester to hear about Community Engagement and the Individual Electoral Registration (IER) experience.
 Delegates heard from Professor Matt Henn about non-voting patterns by young people and his research into engaging young people in the democratic process.

-See more details on the project website
+See more details on the

 LARIA NW IER – M Henn